xunzhou/terraform-oci-oke/docs/instructions.md

 ### Addons
 - [helm][helm] can also now be installed on the bastion instances by setting the install_helm=true in terraform.tfvars
+- [Prometheus Operator][prometheus operator] can now also be installed into the cluster for cluster monitoring.
+Set install_prometheus=true in your terraform.tfvars.
+It requires tiller_enabled to be set to true.

 ## Accessing Dashboards